Ragi Nutrition Benefits And Recipes

 What is Ragi (Finger Millet)?

-Ragi, also known as Finger Millet, is a nutritious grain known for its exceptional nutritional value.
-It is rich in calcium, protein, fibre, iron, and other essential nutrients.
-It is gluten-free and easily digestible cereal, making it the best choice for individuals with gluten intolerance or celiac disease.
+Ragi, also known as Finger Millet, is a highly nutritious grain renowned for its rich nutritional profile.
+Packed with calcium, protein, fiber, iron, and other essential micronutrients, Ragi is a naturally gluten-free and easily digestible cereal, making it an excellent choice for individuals with gluten intolerance or celiac disease.

 Ragi Nutrition Value and Facts